Invarato/sorted_in_disk_project/README.md

 ## Installation from PYPI
-You can find last version of project in: https://pypi.org/project/sorted-in-disk/
+You can find the last release version of the project to install in: https://pypi.org/project/sorted-in-disk/

 Command to install:
 ```
 pip install sorted-in-disk
 ```

-This project has one dependency (this is auto-imported with PIP): `easy_binary_file`
+Mandatory dependencies (auto-import with PIP):
+ * `easy_binary_file`: to manage binary files
+ * `quick_queue`: to pass quick values between processes

+Optional dependencies (only hand-installable):
-You can use but it is not mandatory `psutil` package.
-Only to check current memory of process and save to disk (if you do not have `psutil`, then when certain number of items will be reached, then save to disk).
+ * `psutil`: to check current memory of process and save to disk (if you do not have `psutil`, then when certain number of items will be reached, then save to disk).
+Not mandatory because I detected some incompatibilities issues in some systems (`psutil` need extra permissions).

 ## Quick use